If you’re looking for the best way to build financial confidence, try setting up a written budget.

 Should we have used a credit card or borrowed money from a friend?

 Additionally, we moved money from some of our budget categories with excess money to our auto repair account.
-After a few weeks, we had the full amount and the car was repaired.
+After a few weeks, we had the full amount saved and the car was repaired.

-Emergency averted, car repaired and marital oneness were all the results of this one incident.
+Emergency averted; Car repaired; and marital oneness were all the results of this one incident.
 For us, the choice to wait and pay cash for our auto emergency built our budgeting confidence.

 Beyond car repairs, a budgeting system will give you confidence and help to de-stress other financial emergencies like medical expenses, home repairs, pet emergencies, and travel to visit sick or dying relatives.

-5) A Written Budget Brings Assurance!
+5) A Written Budget Brings Confidence!

 We know that none of us will travel life’s path without encountering some storms.
 Because we’ve committed to regularly managing and updating the budget we’ve been able to survive some pretty scary financial squalls: